eduardopoleoflipp/gnostics_example/README.md

 - Can't override default responses using operation level annotations (Medium)
 - Can't handle oneof (Top)
 - The library is abandoned.
 (Medium.
 It looks like we either write it ourselves or take over an abandoned one so there's not much of a choice)

+Gnostics + protoc-gen-connect-openapi
+- Adds extraneous tag by default
+- Can't handle one of

+## Conclusion
+- It feels that the Gnostics + protoc-gen-connect-openapi is a better way to go.
+- The translation is tighter and less error prone
+- the package seems easier to modify than gnostics.